bhits/try-policy/README.md

-# Try My Policy API
+# Try My Policy

-The Try My Policy (TRY) API is a service that enables patients to preview the redacted version of their uploaded clinical document based on the privacy preferences of the consent.
-It calls the [Document Segmentation Service (DSS) API](https://github.com/bhits/dss-api) to (1) segment the patient's clinical document, in the template prescribed by C-CDA-R1, C-CDA-R2, and HITSP C32, and (2) highlight the sections that will be removed in accordance to the patient's consent.
+The Try My Policy (TRY) is a service that enables patients to preview the redacted version of their uploaded clinical document based on the privacy preferences of the consent.
+It calls the [Document Segmentation Service (DSS)](https://github.com/bhits/dss) to (1) segment the patient's clinical document, in the template prescribed by C-CDA-R1, C-CDA-R2, and HITSP C32, and (2) highlight the sections that will be removed in accordance to the patient's consent.
 Try My Policy transforms the response from DSS into a full XHTML file and provides the Base 64 encoded file in the response JSON.
-This API is currently utilized in the Patient Portal UI for patients to try their policies on their uploaded documents.
+This service is currently utilized in the Consent2Share UI (c2s-ui) for patients to try their policies on their uploaded documents.

 ## Build